 ‘Krokus‘ delivered a step up to their former production ‘Hoodoo‘, increased quality, speed, energy, you name it.
 This is the kind of thing we want to see and I hope they can keep it up for the coming record they are hopefully going to produce.

-However and not quite surprisingly, ‘Dirty Dynamite’ did not get to platinum stage in Switzerland, whereas it hit the Swiss chart at rank # 1, but did not resound too well in the rest of Europe, less so in the US.
+However and not quite surprisingly, ‘Dirty Dynamite’ did not get to platinum stage in Switzerland, whereas it hit the Swiss chart at rank # 1 again, but did not resound too well in the rest of Europe.
+And less so in the United States.
 On the other hand, it got into the top 20 of the German charts, which is a first.
 Also, the French chart position improved drastically.
-The reason for all this is that ‘Hoodoo’ was – whilst getting some seniority sign-in bonus – not that great of a production.
+The reason for all this is that Hoodoo was – whilst getting some seniority sign-in bonus – not that great of a production.
 Hence less people actually getting on this one straight, whereas ‘Krokus’ was able to increase their overall spread of popularity.